KathleenCoffman/MICR575_repository/HMWK_03.md

 ------------------------------------------------------------------------

-3. Use the c() function to create a vector of characters.
+3. Use the : implicit function to create a vector of integers 1 to 10.

 ------------------------------------------------------------------------